 Monthly budget reality for a single Ontario Works recipient:

-This math explains why 14-day payday loan repayment terms create impossible situations for welfare recipients—there's simply not enough money to both live and repay expensive short-term loans.
+This math explains why 14-day payday loan repayment terms create impossible situations for welfare recipients—there simply isn't enough money to live and repay expensive short-term loans.

 Strategies for successful repayment: